mkhelif/muzic.live.github.io/content/news/2025-09-04-rise-of-the-northstar-new-album/index.md

 ---
 date: "2025-09-04T14:30:00+02:00"
-title: "Rise Of The Northstar : retour en force avec un nouvel album"
+title: "Rise Of The NorthStar : retour en force avec un nouvel album"
 artists:
   - Rise Of The NorthStar
 albums: